Impeccability: The Virgin Mary

-Impeccability and the Pope
+Papacy

 Impeccability is sometimes confused with infallibility, especially in discussions of papal infallibility.
-Impeccability is an attribute not claimed by the pope, and few would deny that there have been bad popes – Saint Peter himself denied Jesus three times.
-On the other hand, Pope Gregory VII, intellectual progenitor of the Ultramontanes and nemesis of the lay faction in the investiture controversy, voiced an assertion of Papal prerogative beyond even the strongest of modern apologists':
+Impeccability is an attribute not claimed by the pope, and few would deny that there have been bad popes: Saint Peter himself denied Jesus three times.
+On the other hand, Pope Gregory VII, intellectual progenitor of the Ultramontanes and nemesis of the lay faction in the investiture controversy, voiced an assertion of papal prerogative beyond even the strongest of modern apologists:

-The pope can be judged by no one; the Roman church has never erred and never will err till the end of time; the Roman church was founded by Christ alone; the pope alone can depose and restore bishops; he alone can make new laws, set up new bishoprics and divide old ones. ...He alone can call general councils and authorize canon laws; his legates ... have precedence over all bishops. ...A duly ordained pope is undoubtedly made a saint by the merits of St. Peter.

 Nevertheless, in Catholic thought, the exemption of the See of Rome from all error extends only to its definitive teachings on faith and morals, not to its historical judgments.
 Similarly, papal sainthood does not suggest that popes are free from sin.
-Quite the contrary, popes frequent the sacrament of Reconciliation (confession and penance) for the forgiveness of their sins, as all other Catholics are required to do.
-While occupying the papal office, Pope Benedict XVI confessed his sins once a week.
+Quite the contrary, popes frequent the sacrament of Reconciliation (confession and penance) for the forgiveness of their sins, as all Catholics are required to do.
+While occupying the papal office, Pope Benedict XVI confessed his sins weekly.